 Meanwhile, their their language packs mean we never need to deal with sloppy translations.
 Their custom machine learning services team built us a model to correctly classify “sick” as positive or negative.
 And the support they offer is second to none.
 If something goes wrong the day before Christmas Eve, I know they’ll have my back.

-Lexalytics offers just the right combination of customizable technology and reliable, easy-to-use interfaces.
-Using their platform, my elves and I maintain an intuitive Coal-or-Presents Dashboard based on nuanced Naughty or Nice Behavior Analytics.
+Lexalytics offers just the right combination of modular technology and reliable out-of-the-box interfaces.
+What is more, thanks to help from the Lexalytics Professional Services team, my elves and I now maintain a semi-custom Coal-or-Presents Dashboard Application based on nuanced Naughty or Nice Behavior Analytics.
 This data helps us improve our Time to Gift Delivery while reducing our average Gift Delivery Error Rate.

 The best part of this optimization?
-Of course, it’s the joy of hearing each child’s laughter and delight on Christmas morning.
+Of course, it’s the joy of hearing the laughter and delight from all the children across the world on Christmas morning.

 But the second best part?
 I get to spend more time relaxing with some milk and cookies by a roaring fire!